jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

          user: 1000:1000
          group_add:
            - "122" # Change this to match your "render" host group id and remove this comment
+           - "123" # Change this to match your "video" host group id and remove this comment
+           - "123" # Change this to match your "video" host group id and remove this comment
          network_mode: 'host'
          volumes:
            - /path/to/config:/config